News and local candidate information for the wards of Champion Hill and Goose Green.

 Goose Green ward candidates

-The Green Party candidates for Goose Green ward in the Southwark Council elections on Thursday 3rd May 2018 are David Jennings, Rose Ades and Dale Latchford.
+The Green Party candidates for Goose Green ward in the Southwark Council elections on Thursday 3rd May 2018 are David Jennings, Dale Latchford and Rose Ades.

 David Jennings has lived in East Dulwich for over ten years.
 He has played a key part in Southwark Green Party’s campaigns on air quality.
 Most recently he coordinated the monitoring of air quality at Goose Green Primary School — in support of the successful campaign to install a ‘green screen’ between the play area and the road — and the public playground.
 David wants to ensure that open spaces like Green Dale, which function as lungs for the community, retain their protected status as Metropolitan Open Land.
 David is an occupational psychologist and creates online learning courses for trade unionists and teachers.